haiwen/seafile-user-manual/en/organization_management/integration_with_ADFS_SAML.md

 ![](./images/auto-upload/8c1988cd-1f66-47c9-ac61-650e8245efcf.png)

-Then, setup these URLs of the SAML app based by coping the specific URL to the SAML Configuration of your Idp in ADFS.
+Then, setup these URLs of the SAML app by copying the specific URL to the SAML Configuration of your Idp in ADFS.

 ![](./images/auto-upload/2a6bdc13-88f8-418b-90e3-cba0a67b12e7.png)